Welcome. I am James McGillis.

 If one looks at any well-watered desert canyon with an eye for evidence of Ancient activity, tracings and gouging in the rocks may hint at prior human visitation.
 Even Tiger tended to discount human activity as the origins of the two panels depicted immediately above.
 During brief warm-ups during the Pleistocene, did humans carve these images?
 The presence of desert varnish across the top layer of some “carvings” might indicate that it was so.
 On the other hand, did the erosive powers of wind and water create these fantastical images?

 Some examples look like crosshatch patterns on the rocks.
 Others look like galleries of figures that we might see in a museum of contemporary art.
-As we looked above the Ancient frescos, we spied a lone cedar, standing atop a rocky monolith.
+As we looked above the Ancient fresco, we spied a lone cedar, standing atop a rocky monolith.
 Later, when we inspected the image, we noticed figures carved on the upper flanks of the monolith, several hundred feet above the canyon floor.
 Were the carvings of human origin, or did nature create them on the eroding fin of that escarpment?

 At our farthest point downstream, we turned to hear the sound of running water.
 On the sunny side of the canyon, we saw a waterfall, pouring from one sandstone ledge to another.
 As we stepped back to take a picture of the happy little waterfall, we noticed that the shadow of the Other had acquired a new friend.
 Both spirits stood and watched the waterfall together.

 Our return trip was along the same path that we had so recently descended.
-From the canyon bottom, we had a view up the creek towards its source, high in the Manti la Sal Range.
+From the canyon bottom, we had a view up the creek towards its source, high in the La Sal Range.
 As the first European visitors, the Dominguez-Escalante Expedition passed by here in the summer of 1776.
 On their way from Santa Fe, New Mexico towards their unachievable destination of Monterrey, California, they forded the Colorado River near here.
 Although they did not reach their California dream, they did pioneer a trail that later became known as the Old Spanish Trail.

-Overwhelmed by the September heat in the Spanish Valley below, Fathers Dominguez and Escalante gazed up in wonder at snowcapped mountains.
+Overwhelmed by the September heat in the Spanish Valley below, Fathers Dominguez and Escalante gazed up in wonder at snow capped mountains.
 Unable to reconcile the snowy mountains and desert heat, they assumed that these were mountains capped with salt.
 In honor of the “Mountain of the Salt”, they gave the range the Spanish name, Sierra La Sal.

 Shadow of the Other - Click for larger, alternate image. (http://jamesmcgillis.com)